Custom-Hydraulic-Cylinder-Manufacturing

 2012

-Berendsen Newcastle undergoes expansion with the addition of a Hydraulic Overhaul Workshop and a new wash bay.
+Berendsen Newcastle undergoes expansion with the addition of a Hydraulic Overhaul Workshop, new wash bay and advanced CNC milling machinery to extend its capabilities to include the manufacture of manifolds.

 2011